 - The forms will walk you through calculating the 7.5% of your AGI, then you’ll subtract that number from the total expenses.

 - You can deduct the amount you paid for medical expenses that’s more than 7.5% of your AGI.

 - Let’s say your AGI is $40,000.

 - You’ll be able to deduct medical expenses that is more than 7.5% of $40,000 (which in this example would be $3,000).

 - If you had $5,000 in medical expenses, you’d be able to include $2,000 in your itemized deductions.

 In addition to those, there are other costs that may not be covered by your Medicare benefits such as long-term care, dental, hearing, and vision expenses.

-Key Point: you are only allowed to deduct the portion that goes over 7.5% of your Adjusted Gross Income (AGI).
+Key Point: You are only allowed to deduct the portion that goes over 7.5% of your (AGI).